Eliasdb/Vue-udemy-exercises/README.md

 - @click=“show = !show”: doing the exact opposite of show -> let’s text disappear

 It’s not hidden, it’s not transparent.
 It’s gone(put this in bold).
 It’s important to understand, v-if really attaches or detaches elements to the DOM.
 It completely removes them if the condition is false here.
-This is also true for nested elements in the complete element, for example a '<span>' in a '<p>'.
+This is also true for nested elements in the complete element, for example a span in a paragraph.

 * v-else: Whenever the v-if condition is false, this happens, which makes sense like a normal if-else statement.

-*Side note: If you’re using Vue 2.1 or higher, you now have access to a v-else-if directive, have a look at this link to learn more: https://vuejs.org/v2/guide/conditional.html#v-else-if.
+*Side note: If you’re using Vue 2.1 or higher, you now have access to a v-else-if directive, have a look at this link to learn more: https://vuejs.org/v2/guide/conditional.html#v-else-if.*

 **Using an alternative v-if syntax**

-We can also use the <template> tag, to wrap multiple elements in a v-if condition.
+We can also use the template tag, to wrap multiple elements in a v-if condition.
 It groups all the elements together and it’s not visible in the console.
-An alternative would be a <div>, but you don’t want the side effect <div> introduces, so <template v-if> would be a valid option to group multiple elements.
+An alternative would be a div, but you don’t want the side effect div introduces, so template v-if would be a valid option to group multiple elements.

 **Don’t detach it with v-show**